titu1994/Keras-Classification-Models/README.md

 ```
 -----

-# Keras Modules
+# Keras Recurrent Neural Networks

-A set of scripts which can be used to add advanced functionality to Keras.
+A set of scripts which can be used to add custom Recurrent Neural Networks to Keras.

 -----